ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 After entering this command, you will be presented with a new prompt on a compute node where you can work directly.

 Most options that can be used with `sbatch` or `srun` can also be passed to the `sinteractive` command.
-We recommend specifying the flags for the number of cpus (`-c` or `--cpus-per-core`) and for job time (`--time=`).
+We recommend specifying the flags for the number of CPUs (`-c` or `--cpus-per-core`) and for job time (`--time=`).
 The default time limit for the Devel partition is three hours.
 The job will only remain active until the terminal is exited.
 Therefore, it is recommended to use `sinteractive` together with a persistent connection tool such as `tmux` or `GNU screen`.
 See the Persistent Terminals section below for instructions.

-In order to minimize wait time for interactive sessions, resources on the `Devel` partition are shared between all users -- memory is not tracked by slurm and the cpus are oversubscribed.
+In order to minimize wait time for interactive sessions, resources on the `Devel` partition are shared between all users -- memory is not tracked by Slurm and the CPUs are oversubscribed.
 Also, job time is limited to a maximum of twelve hours.
 Please only request the number of cores and time that you need for the task at hand and be aware of your memory usage.
 If you need an interactive job with additional features and options, with a dedicated allocation of compute resources, or that lasts longer than twelve hours, please use `srun` command, which is documented in the following section.

 ### Interactive Session Features

-If you need an interative session with more time, resouces or options, the `srun` command can be used.
-From the SLURM login node, run the command:
+If you need an interative session with more time, resources or options, the `srun` command can be used.
+From the Slurm login node, run the command:

 ```bash
 	$ srun --pty bash